 The Group's Board of Directors has established an Audit Committee, a Nominating and Governance Committee, a Compensation Committee and an Investment Committee.
-Each such committee has 2 independent Directors except the Investment Committee that is composed of 3 members of senior management and 1 independent Director.
+Each such committee has at least 2 independent Directors except the Investment Committee that is composed of three members of senior management and one independent Director.